 Comparable store sales reflect sales for stores beginning on the first day of the 14th month of operation.
 Therefore, a store is included in our comparable store base on the first day of the period after one year of operations plus the initial one month grand opening period.
 Non-comparable store sales include sales from new stores that have not yet completed their 13th month of operation and stores that were closed for part or all of the period in either year as a result of remodel activity.
 Remodeled stores are included in comparable store sales unless the store was closed for a portion of the current or prior period.
 E-commerce merchandise sales are excluded from comparable store sales.
+Starting in the first quarter of 2013, comparable store sales will be reported including the Company's e-commerce business.
 There may be variations in the way in which some of our competitors and other retailers calculate comparable or same store sales.

-Comparable store sales is a critical measure that allows us to evaluate the performance of our store base as well as several other aspects of our overall strategy.
-Severa l factors could positively or negatively impact our comparable store sales results:
+Measuring comparable store sales allows us to evaluate the performance of our store base as well as several other aspects of our overall strategy.
+Several factors could positively or negatively impact our comparable store sales results:

-the general national, regional and local economic conditions and corresponding impact on customer spending levels; the introduction of new products or brands; the location of new stores in existing store markets; competition; our ability to respond on a timely basis to changes in consumer preferences; the effectiveness of our various marketing activities; and the number of new stores opened and the impact on the average age of all of our comparable stores.
-Cost of sales includes: the cost of merchandise sold, including all vendor allowances, which are treated as a reduction of merchandise costs; warehousing and distribution costs including labor and related benefits, freight, rent, depreciation and amortization, real estate taxes, utilities, and insurance; store occupancy costs including rent, depreciation and amortization, real estate taxes, utilities, repairs and maintenance, insurance, licenses, and cleaning expenses; salon payroll and benefits; customer loyalty program expense; and
+- I the general national, regional and local economic conditions and corresponding impact on customer spending levels; - □ the introduction of new products or brands; - I the location of new stores in existing store markets; - Competition; - our ability to respond on a timely basis to changes in consumer preferences; - I the effectiveness of our various marketing activities; and - I the number of new stores opened and the impact on the average age of all of our comparable stores.

+Cost of sales includes:

+- I the cost of merchandise sold, including all vendor allowances, which are treated as a reduction of merchandise costs; - I warehousing and distribution costs including labor and related benefits, freight, rent, depreciation and amortization, real estate taxes, utilities, and insurance; - store occupancy costs including rent, depreciation and amortization, real estate taxes, utilities, repairs and maintenance, insurance, licenses, and cleaning expenses; - □ salon payroll and benefits; - customer loyalty program expense; and - shrink and inventory valuation reserves.

 Our cost of sales may be negatively impacted as we open an increasing number of stores.
 Changes in our merchandise mix may also have an impact on cost of sales.
-This
+This presentation of items included in cost of sales may not be comparable to the way in which our competitors or other retailers compute their cost of sales.